 Most microcaps are too small for large funds to bother with.
 They might trade a few thousand shares a day.
 Coverage is limited.
 News is slow to travel.

-Eventually, performance forces recognition.
+Eventually performance forces recognition.
 A company that once earned a million dollars a year is suddenly earning ten million.
 Institutions start to take a second look.
-What changed wasn’t the story, but the scale.
+What changed was not the story, but the scale.

 What to Look For